 What You Don't Know About Excess Iron Could Kill You

-In his mid-forties, Bill was a successful businessman and happy with his family life.
+In his mid-40s, Bill was a successful businessman and happy with his family life.
 But then he began to feel tired and depressed.
 He had pain in his joints and belly, and his skin took on a yellowish tinge.
 After several years of medical visits and various diagnoses of depression, mid-life crisis, arthritis, and a stress-induced digestive disorder, a few simple blood tests finally revealed that he had hemochromatosis.
 Bill's story is not unique.
 Many Americans have this genetic disorder, and many do not know it.